Fees & Expenses

 University and college continuation charges

 If you continue to be registered for your programme of study beyond the period of fee liability, a continuation charge will be levied by the University and by the College.
 The same rate will apply to all students, regardless of Home/EU or Overseas fee status and whether a student is living in Oxford or elsewhere.
-This charge allows you to use all facilities of the College and University, subject to further charges where relevant, and to receive the appropriate student subsidies and administrative support.
+This charge allows you continued access to the facilities and services of the College and University, subject to further charges where relevant, and to receive the appropriate student subsidies and administrative support.
 Both charges will continue to be charged as long as you hold student status within the University and the College until thesis submission.

 University continuation charge: Details on the rates and how to pay are available on the University website.
 Learn more.

 Wolfson offers a variety of bursaries, travel awards and hardship grants to support our current students.
 Learn more.